40net-cloud/fortinet-gcp-solutions/gcp-dm/hub/README.md

 #### `spokeNetworks`
 An array describing all spoke networks to be created and peered with VPC.
 Check the example config.yaml for the format.

+#### Architecture
+You can deploy an HA cluster or HA cluster with ELB in this template.
+Just change the import section of the configuration file to reflect your desired architecture (compare import sections of [config.yaml](config.yaml) and [config-elb.yaml](config-elb.yaml) for more insight).

 ## Naming Convention
 By default all deployed resources are prefixed with the deployment name (e.g. my-deployment-fgt1, my-deployment-peering-spoke1-hub).
 To change the prefix, modify the prefix variable at the top of `fortigate-security-hub.jinja` template.